Chart Color Schemes

 Canning Vale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort from ABS's Greater Capital Region projections (released in 2023, based on 2022 data) are used.
-By 2041, Canning Vale is expected to increase by approximately 3,485 persons, reflecting a total increase of 9.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, a population increase just below the median of Australian statistical areas is expected for the Canning Vale (SA2).
+The area is projected to increase by 3,485 persons to reach 2041, reflecting an overall increase of 9.2% over the 17-year period.

 Frequently Asked Questions - Population